-The Cytoscape Reactome Functional interaction (FI) plugin (version 3.5.1) was used to perform a network clustering of the FI network consisting of genes from the GANs first and second neighborhood of the four signature genes (Shannon et al., 2003; Wu et al., 2010).
+The Cytoscape Reactome Functional Interaction (FI) plugin (version 3.5.1) was used to perform a network clustering of the FI network consisting of genes from the GANs first and second neighborhood of the four signature genes (Shannon et al., 2003; Wu et al., 2010).
 A pathway enrichment analysis was conducted for modules including more than 100 genes.
 Pathways containing less than 200 but more than 20 genes were considered for pathway enrichment analysis.
 P-values were determined by one-sided Fisher's exact test.
-Benjamini-Hochberg adjusted p-values (FDR; false discovery rate) < 0.05 were considered statistically significant and ranked according to ascending FDRs.
+Benjamini-Hochberg adjusted P-values (FDR) < 0.05 were considered statistically significant and ranked according to ascending FDRs.